 Ways to check your fitness to drive

-- Get a sight test – see Gov.uk for driving eyesight rules.
+- Get a sight test – visit Gov.uk for driving eyesight rules.

 - Get a hearing test – you can get a free hearing test from the NHS.
 Speak to your GP if you’re concerned about your hearing.

-- If you have any health concerns, ask your GP or specialist if your driving could be affected.
+- If you have any health concerns, ask your GP or specialist if these may affect your driving.

-- Check with a GP or pharmacist that any medication you are prescribed is safe to take while driving.
+- Check with a GP or pharmacist that any medications you take will not have an impact on your driving.

 If you’re unsure whether you should still be driving

 Although you might still be able to drive, you might not be certain of your confidence or ability.
-It always helps to have a second opinion – other people can spot problems or solutions that you may not have thought about.
+It always helps to have a second opinion – other people can spot problems you may not have noticed.
 You could:

 - talk to friends and family